 The answer is very specific to your application.

-Cast iron, phosphor bronze, etc. -- this is where 80% of the powder metal industry lives today.
+Looking at cast iron, phosphor bronze, etc. -- this is where 80% of the powder metal industry lives today.
 But powder metal parts now easily outperform cast iron products.

 In short, if you plan to design your component using typical iron-copper-carbon, powder metallurgy may not work for you.
 But if you examine more advanced materials and processes, PM may provide the performance you need at a cost much lower than forgings.